nuxeo-sandbox/nuxeo-hyland-content-intelligence-connector/README.md

 A plugin that connects to Hyland Content Intelligence and leverage some of its API.

 This plugin just sends the request and returns its JSON response, it does not add any logic.
-This is for flexibility: When Hyland Content Intelligence adds new endpoints, and/or add/change endpoint parameters, no need to change this plugin, just modify the caller (in most of our usages, Nuxeo Studio project and JavaScript Automation, see examples below).
+This is for flexibility: When Hyland Content Intelligence adds new endpoints, and/or adds/changes endpoint expected payload, no need to change the code of the plugin, just modify the caller (in most of our usages, Nuxeo Studio project and JavaScript Automation, see examples below).

-There is a single entry point to call the service: An automation operation, `HylandContentIntelligence.Invoke`, that expects the endpoint to call and a JSON payload expected for this endpoint.
+There is a single entry point to call the service: An automation operation, `HylandContentIntelligence.Invoke`, that expects the endpoint to call and the corresponding JSON payload.

 The plugin does add some optional optimization though: A cache.
 If the service is called for the same JSON payload, then a cached value is returned.
-This is optional and can be turned off on a per call basis
+This is optional and can be turned off on a per call basis.
+The default value is `false`.

 This plugin duplicates several features from [nuxeo-baws-bedrock-connector](https://github.com/nuxeo-sandbox/nuxeo-aws-bedrock-connector), especially all the work around using vector search with openSearch.
 As a start, it replaces the calls to AWS Bedrock to calls to [Hyland Content Intelligence](https://www.hyland.com/en), to calculate embedding, get the description of an image and tag an image with custom metadata.